In the life

 I haven’t read many books the past year but these are the few books that I managed to finish.

-Artemis by Andy Weir - Akash bought this book as a New Year’s gift for me because he noticed that I’ve stopped reading books last year (due to my mental health).
+Artemis by Andy Weir - Akash bought this book as a New Year’s gift for me because he noticed that I’ve stopped reading books last year.
 He said he knew how much I loved to read so he wanted to spark my interest again.
 Honestly, this means so much to me, and I’m thankful for him for giving me this because it got me wanting to read more books afterwards.
 In terms of the book itself, I liked that he picked my favourite genre, sci-fi.
 The story was slightly slow-paced, and it wasn’t super exciting but it gave a sensible view of what life could be like if humans lived on the moon which was interesting.

 This is Going to Hurt by Adam Kay - This book made me laugh in public way too many times.
 It’s easily one of my top 5 fave books now.
 10/10 highly recommended for a good laugh and a realistic insight into the life of a junior doctor working in the NHS.
 Heads up: the title is a foreshadowing, and the ending hit me right in the feels.